miketwenty1/tidwell-training-academy/01_linux/README.md

 - Download latest Ubuntu LTS iso image file (currently version 20.04)
   - https://ubuntu.com/download (Ubuntu Desktop)
 - Create a bootable USB drive using the downloaded iso image.
-  - Various tutorials available online to figure out how to format a USB drive to do this.
+  - There are various tutorials available online to walk you through this process of configuring a USB drive to boot Ubuntu.
+Below I have my suggestions.
-  - Tidwell Recommendation:
+  - Tidwell Recommendation on which software to use:
     - For Mac use Etcher
     - For Windows use Yumi
-    - For Linux use "dd" command
+    - For Linux use "dd" command (if you're already using Linux)
 - Figure out how to boot up Ubuntu when you have the USB drive plugged in.
   - Usually inolves turning on the computer and before it boots, you press a certain f-key like f9 or f11.
 Do some research to figure out the proper key.
 You may also need to to some BIOS configuration.
   - Depending on USB drive and Computer you may run into issues.
 Google Away!